 Whilst no one would have ever have the gumption to come out publicly and say it, any agents or other stakeholders that are calling for the long extensions who having taken truth serum would instead say, “Crikey, we had so much fun, sold so many properties and made so much money during that stamp duty holiday, it would be amazing if we could do it all over again.
 Can we have a second holiday?”

 The request is so completely lacking any serious foundation that it was always likely to be seen for what it is and rejected out of hand as the devolved governments have already done in Wales & Scotland.
 Jesse Norman has thrown campaigners a diplomatic commiserating bone from the top table though, implying that there is possibly grace for sales where the Treasury considers “substantial performance” has been achieved.
-To me that sounds like at least a sale having been agreed, perhaps a mortgage offer, but we are unlikely to find out before the budget on 3rd March.
+To me that sounds like an exchange of contracts, but we are unlikely to find out before the budget on 3rd March.